sgoel97/blog/content/blog/full-stack/index.md

 **DevOps:** Amazon Web Services, Git

-Additionally, I'll reference additional courses and resources that cover the following.
+Additionally, I'll reference additional courses and resources that cover the following at the end of the post.

 **Frontend Development:** React Native, Typescript, Electron, Gatsby, Webpack